avigailtaylor/GeneFEAST/example_usage_multi.md

 <br>

 ### Now copy all downloaded files to this directory.
-For example, in Linux, use the following commands to copy the files from their original locations to your GeneFEAST project directory:
+For example, in Linux, use the following commands to copy the six files (listed above) from their original locations to your GeneFEAST project directory:

 ```bash
 cp /full/path/to/GO_BP_3h_0.0001_4GF_basic.csv .